 DETAILS OF EVENTS TODAY

 Friday, April 11, to Sunday, April 13: Men’s Retreat at Camp Catoctin in Thurmont.
-Men from throughout BYM are invited to register and gather at Catoctin for dinner sixth day through lunch first day, or any portion thereof.
-See the March Newsletter for details.
+Men from across BYM are invited to register and gather at Catoctin for dinner on sixth day through lunch on first day, or any portion thereof.
+Please register ASAP with John Baer to allow for meal planning.

-Non-perishable food is needed for the CARES food pantry, and some non-food items are also needed (bar soap, dishwashing liquid, toothbrushes & toothpaste, toilet paper, sanitary pads, baby wipes, disposable diapers).
+Non-perishable food is needed for the CARES food pantry; some non-food items are also needed (bar soap, dishwashing liquid, toothbrushes & toothpaste, toilet paper, sanitary pads, baby wipes, disposable diapers) .
 Please bring your food and non-food donations to the meetinghouse, and volunteers will deliver them to CARES.

 March and April donations to the Social Order Box support Advocates for Survivors of Torture and Trauma (ASTT), which provides comprehensive mental health care and social services to survivors of torture and war trauma, as well as educating the local, national and world community and advocating on behalf of torture survivors.
 The Social Order box stands in the hallway, to the left of the Library entrance.
 Please consider making a monthly contribution to the S.O. box.